Analysis of the Play: 'The Black Hermit'

 According to the events that have unfolded in the play leading to the climax, a hermit is a person who runs away from something.
 In the play we can locate Remi as a hermit.
-The fact he is termed a black hermit indicates his origin is black.
-He has run to the city, not to live a solitary life but to escape from the bondage his tribe has imposed on him.
+The fact he is termed a black hermit indicates his origin is black - African.
+He ran away from his village to the city, not to live a solitary life but to escape from what he considered as a prison life in the village.

 Also, we find another example of superstition during the elder's meeting.
 The leader tells the elders, "You all know what a fine man his father was, before he came under their influence and lost all his manhood.
 He never became himself, except he was near death..."
 Thus, the leader is implying Nyobi's husband lost all his senses including reasoning when he accepted to become a Christian.